-Daniel as a CFA charterholder must abide by the CFA Institute Code of Ethics and Standards of Professional Conduct promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society and therefore our company is bound by these standards even when our services are not directly supporting investment decisions.
+Daniel as a CFA charterholder must abide by the CFA Institute Code of Ethics and Standards of Professional Conduct promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society. herefore, our company is bound by these standards even when our services are not directly supporting investment decisions.
 It also regulates research financing, attribution of research output and communication to diverse audiences similarly to scientific integrity codes.
 The CFA ethical code and professional standards are aiming to be global standards, and dictate that whenever national regulations require higher ethical or professional standards, the higher standards must be followed.

-In their cooperation, and in case of doubt, the Arab Barometer team, and Daniel must decide if the Arab Barometers ethical guidelines or the CFA ethical guidelines dictate more strict restrictions, and agree to follow the rules that are less permissive.
+In their cooperation, and in case of doubt, the Arab Barometer team and Daniel must decide if the Arab Barometers ethical guidelines or the CFA ethical guidelines dictate more strict restrictions, and agree to follow the rules that are less permissive.
 It is not foreseen that such an ethical conflict would apply here.
 The CFA standards on objectivity, attribution, and other values are practically identical to the standards applied in ethical and high quality academic research, and the nature of the data used in this project will not be applicable directly in an economic or investment advisory context.
 Even in that case, the requirements for proper disclosure on the validity and limitations of findings, fair data presentation and other similar topics are very similar to the presentation of ethical academic research.

 Connection to TU Delft

 Reprex B.V. is currently participating in the prestigious AI+Blockchain Validation Lab of Yes!Delft, which is considered to be the best university-backed incubators in the world.
-(It is a non-profit incubator program of the Technical University of Delft, the municipality of the Hague and the charitable foundation of the Dutch royal family.)
+It is a non-profit incubator program of the Technical University of Delft, the municipality of the Hague and the charitable foundation of the Dutch royal family.
 It helps startups to commercialize scientific achievements.
 An important consideration of the validity of Reprex as a startup using scientific results is that it can find business, academic or journalistic users that are willing to pay for its work.

-If the delivered results on behalf of Daniel & the Reprex team has scientific or operational merit, we would also value any feedback on the commercial viability of Reprex’s work in scientific research, particularly as data experts in academic research projects, which we would like to use in our Validation Assessment before 10 November 2020.
+If the delivered results on behalf of Daniel & the Reprex team have scientific or operational merit, we would also value any feedback on the commercial viability of Reprex’s work in scientific research, particularly as data experts in academic research projects, which we would like to use in our Validation Assessment before 10 November 2020.
 This would be invaluable to us, because we already received valuable (and positive) feedback in Europe, but we have no feedback from outside the European Union.

-TU Delft will encourage us to aim to get paid for this work, which is optional can take form as the smallest amount that can be paid by Arab Barometer for not budgeted but valuable work.
-Our evaluator’s believe that start-ups often find it easy to get letters of recommendations, but processing a however small invoiced sum is a firmer feedback on the viability of their enterprise.
+TU Delft will encourage us to aim to get paid for this work, which is optional and can take form as the smallest amount that can be paid by Arab Barometer for not budgeted but valuable work.
+Our evaluator’s believe that start-ups often find it easy to get letters of recommendations, but processing however small invoiced sum is a firmer feedback on the viability of their enterprise.

 Disclosure of other interests